runjia0124/CoCoNet/README.md

 ## Introduction

-We propose CoCoNet, the first attempt to introduce contrastive learning-based prior for multi-modality image fusion.
+We present CoCoNet, the first attempt to introduce contrastive learning-based prior for multi-modality image fusion.

 ![](demo/pipeline.png)